 Rosemary Radish Veggie Salt is a simple and creative way to use up your garden bounty and a delicious way to flavor your favorite summer foods!

 An abundant garden is always a blessing – especially when it helps you fill your pantry.
-Radishes have been a successful for us for the last few years.
-Our five year old just pops radishes in her mouth like candy… it’s pretty funny to watch.
+Radishes have been a successful for me for the last few years.
+My 9 year old pretty much pops radishes in her mouth like they are candy.
+She has always been like that… she’s so random, honestly.
+I’m thankful she’s like that though .. it’s pretty funny to watch.

-In a way, I would almost like to think that she sees them as “baby apples” but they are indeed entirely different.
+In a way, I would almost like to think that she sees them as “baby apples” 🤣😆 but they are indeed entirely different.
+She does NOT think of them as tiny apples, but .. .hey, she eats them willingly so I’ll take what I can get.

 Instead of taking that route, I pulled out my dehydrator.
 Once I washed the radishes and sliced them thin, I laid them on the dehydrator tray and set the temp for 125.
 After a quick 4-5 hours they were done – that was fast!